Rosaries & Chaplets: How are They Different?

 The Bead Layout is Usually Different

-Chaplets have so many different groupings that there is no one way to describe them.
+Chaplets have so many different groupings that there is no single way to describe them.
 I made a binder of patterns to keep them organized.
 Of note, some chaplets have the same bead layout as a rosary but with different prayers.

 2